Tides, Trails and Tiny Airports – A Guide to Island and Archipelago Tourism

 Access and Infrastructure

 Some islands have international runways, Zanzibar, Phu Quoc, Sardinia, Sicily with quick hops onward.
 Others live by weekly ferries (Indonesia’s Alor and lesser-visited Nusa Tenggara), daylight-only seaplanes (select Panama archipelago flights), or wind-limited landings (St Helena’s famous crosswinds).
+The last kilometres can be tender boats through chop or dug outs on calm lagoons.
+Pack for hands-free boarding, and respect weight limits.

 Tanzania Tours by Forward Travel